Yagasaki7K/yagasaki7k/README.md

 On my free time, I manage the [@ApertureLabs](https://discord.gg/nyTRNSV) community builded by [Kalify Inc](https://kalify.vercel.app), which is basically a place where beginners search for people who wants to help new developers to find a direction of "know how" to code and solve bugs daily.

 Nowadays I decided to focus on my community, Aperture Labs to grow and teache others developers.
-In addition to, build solutions from internet like a [Web Essentials](https://webessentials.com.br), AlôGarapa, FindYourPet, Discord Bot, Landing Page and more ...
+In addition to, build solutions from internet like a [Web Essentials](https://webessentials.com.br), [Jhenny's Book](https://jhennysbook.vercel.app/), AlôGarapa (in progress), [FindYourPet](https://findyourpet.vercel.app), Discord Bot, Landing Pages and more ...

 ## 🖖🏽 Detailed Information